Identifying if you have food poisoning

-Food poisoning is an illness caused by eating contaminated food.
+Food poisoning is an illness caused by eating or drinking contaminated food or water.
 The symptoms may start suddenly and can include vomiting, diarrhoea, nausea and fever.

 It can take time for symptoms to start after eating contaminated food or water.
 This is known at the incubation period, and can last from several hours and up to 21 days.
 This can make it difficult to identify the food which caused the illness.

 Further information on the different types of food poisoning, associated symptoms and recommended treatments can be found on the NHS Direct website.

 There is also information on Norovirus, which has very similar symptoms and can often be identified as food poisoning.